ericbutera/scanner-go/storage-api/README.md

 ## Goals

 - Ability to replay processing of raw data
-- fast storage of raw scanner data
+- fast storage of raw scanner data (this might happen in a different [project](https://github.com/ericbutera/airflow-instance) now.)
 - /docs use <https://github.com/swaggo/gin-swagger>
 - gRPC communication (premature optimization)
   - [gin gRPC example](https://github.com/gin-gonic/examples/blob/master/grpc/gin/main.go)
+- telemetry and observability
+  - see what is available in jaeger and how it compares to DataDog
+  - see what can be orchestrated within a k8s cluster (service mesh offers this for free)
+- helm chart
+  - configuration in k8s?

 ## Development Log